 Colorado Approved Tagging Sites

 Fortunately, our moving bovines didn’t have to go through an identification process when we moved into Colorado.
-But if you’re herding livestock into one of the Colorado approved tagging sites you can avoid some of the regulations.
-Once livestock are moved into an approved tagging site they’ll be officially identified so they can become Colorado residents.
+But if you’re herding livestock into one of the Colorado approved tagging sites, you can avoid some of the regulations.
+Once livestock are moved into an approved tagging site, they’ll be officially identified to become Colorado residents.

 A Few Helpful Resources

-If you need more information or an answer to a specific question about livestock one of the resources below should be able to help.
+If you need more information or an answer to a specific question about livestock, wildlife or domestic animals, the resources below are a great starting point.